lucasconsult/block-google-ads/README.md

 ### Block Info

-This Block is modeled on the schema from Fivetrans's [Google Ads ETL](https://fivetran.com/directory/google-ads).
+This Block is modeled on the schema from Fivetrans's [Google Ads ETL](https://fivetran.com/directory/google-ads) brought over with Looker-specific connector (https://fivetran.com/integrations/adwords_for_looker).

 The schema documentation for Ads can be found in [Google's docs](https://developers.google.com/adwords/api/docs/appendix/reports).